heresy-institute/heresy.ai/content/2025-06-13-ephesus/index.md

 Also, also, Ephesus is *embarrassingly parallel* and computation with can be split across many machine--not just computation across multiple tables, but computations within single tables as well.

-# The Future & how to get involved
+# The future & how to get involved

 I apologize if I've gotten you terribly excited to try this.
 At present Ephesus is locked down under heavy development as part of our core [data QA/QC](https://redpoll.ai/) and **new** [federated inference tech](https://iixx.io).
 If you have a use case that Ephesus might help with, like quickly building Bayesian models across many semi-structured datasets, please reach out to me on [linkedin](https://www.linkedin.com/in/baxtereaves/).
 I'm perfectly friendly and happy to help--whether it be with Ephesus or pointing your down other avenues that might be a better fit.